google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/a_checklist_for_choosing_type/content.md

 Readers needn’t know anything about type to have an emotive response to it.
 It’s fair to say that most people have a subliminal awareness of historical and cultural trends in design, of which type has played a part.
 This means we can use some of these conventions to our advantage—as long as we’re aware of how those associations might differ around the globe and change from audience to audience.

-Note that although it can be useful to consider emotive considerations as a way of making an initial selection, be sure to follow the rest of this checklist for the more practical ones.
+Note that although it can be useful to consider emotive considerations as a way of making an initial selection, we should be sure to follow the rest of this checklist for the more practical ones.

 Comic Sans is perfect for setting children’s activity timetables that are displayed in a school playground.
 It’s perhaps not as appropriate for announcing scientific breakthroughs.